funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## newBlock

 This will fire when the wallet receives a new block alert through the WebSocket connection.
 This removes the need for any polling - the dApp can just listen for these events.
+You can hook onto this even if the user is not authenticated.

 `JavaScript`: